tarasowski/expect.equal/README.md

 ## Motivation

-If you are writing in a pure funtional style, which means a) no side-effect, b) no shared/global state.
+If you are writing in a pure functional style, which means a) no side-effect, b) no shared/global state.
 You only need to test the input to the output.
 There is nothing else to test.
-Since pure functions transform data (from A -> B, from raw data to html etc.).
-If you need to test side-effects such as database, http calls, reading writing to disk, you need to use integrational tests.
-Mocking is code smell.
+Since pure functions transform data (from A -> B, from raw to HTML etc.).
+If you need to test side-effects such as a database connection, HTTP calls, reading/writing to disk, you need to use integrational tests.
+Mocking is a code smell.

 ## API